Entries are accepted beginning July 1st!

 Exhibitor Camping

 - The Minnesota Department of Health has requested that a minimum separation distance of 7 feet be maintained between the sides of adjacent recreational camping vehicles.
 Therefore, each camper must stay 3.5 feet away from the dividing lines on each side of your 25’ wide space.
 This includes steps and slide outs.
-A trailer parked along-side your camper is not included in the 7’ distance, but must stay within the lines of your space to allow neighboring camper doors to open, etc. Please be respectful to your neighboring campers.
+A trailer parked alongside your camper is not included in the 7’ distance, but must stay within the lines of your space to allow neighboring camper doors to open, etc. Please be respectful to your neighboring campers.

 - CAMPER & TRAILER PARKING MAP